 \paragraph{Coarsening in parallel}

-For the same reasons that coarsening in serial is more complicated than refinement, coarsening in parallel requires extra communication to guarantee consensus.
+The coarsening, unlike refinement, requires extra communication to guarantee consensus among all the descendants.

-\Algref{alg:par-coarsen} proceeds as follows.
+\Algref{alg:par-coarsen} describes the algorithm for parallel coarsening.
 The globally sorted input octree undergoes a local coarsening pass resulting in a locally linearized incomplete tree.
 The results are tentative, as the output octants achieve consensus locally on a process, but may not represent the global consensus.
 Furthermore, coarse octants might be duplicated even if the results agree across processes.
-The input must be slightly repartitioned before the second coarsening pass to prevent conflicts.
+The input must be repartitioned before the second coarsening pass to prevent conflicts.
 Note that the required partitioning resolution for multi-level coarsening is known only after the first coarsening attempt.

 After the first local coarsening pass, the next step is finding the overlap region between consecutive processes.
 Ideally, the tentative coarse octants do not overlap between two consecutive processes $p_i$ and $p_{i+1}$.
-If so, the inputs on processes $p_{j \leq i}$ are independent from those on processes $p_{j > i}$.
+If so, the inputs on processes $p_{j \leq i}$ are independent of those on processes $p_{j > i}$.
 Otherwise, the worst case for two processes is for a single coarse octant on one process to overlap one or more octants on the other process.

-Note that incomplete trees require special handling compared to complete trees.
-For complete trees, conflicts can be resolved by globally sorting the tentative coarse octants, then locally splitting any coarse octants until all overlaps are removed.
-For incomplete trees, the same splitting procedure could produce octants in void regions, leading to unnecessary fill-in.
-There are several possible solutions.

-Option one is to reapply the domain test after splitting coarse octants.
-The advantage here is that no further communication is needed after the partitioning step.
-But, the cost of the domain test may not be optimal for pinpoint tests at partition endpoints; rather we treat the cost as amortized over bulk queries during startup and refinement.
-Also, the domain test is completely redundant for coarsening because the input octree already contains the needed information.

-Option two is to send each split octant back to the process(es) whose input could overlap that octant and have the originating process(es) figure out whether the octant is void or not.
-Equivalently, the overlapped input could be requested, with void octants discarded on the same process that performed the splits.
-(Multiple processes might need to be consulted, but only if the input grain size is very small).
-Either way, the disadvantage is that a round of ping-pong messages is needed after the partitioning step.

-Option three is to repartition the input directly toward the coarsest contender of each conflict.
-This solution cuts out the lag time needed to fully partition and split tentative coarse octants before resolving conflicts.
-As a result, communication is limited to an exchange of tentative coarse octants at the partition endpoints and a repartition of overlapped inputs.
-The new partition makes it just as if there were no overlaps to begin with.
-Coarsening can be finished independently of other processes, and only the exchanged regions need to be recomputed after the exchange.